-a similar increase in driver labour costs based on a 50:50 fare revenue sharing arrangement, without consideration of the value of driver labour; and an increase in the values of lease plates from the provision of a greater return to lease plate owners through higher revenue.
-As lease plates increase in value, the value of lease costs to operators also rises which can lead to an increase in fares and further increases in the value of lease plates, hence a circularity.22
+- a similar increase in driver labour costs based on a 50:50 fare revenue sharing arrangement, without consideration of the value of driver labour; and - an increase in plate lease values from the provision of a greater return to licence owners through higher revenue.
+As licences increase in value, plate lease costs to operators also rise which can lead to an increase in fares and further increases in the value of licences, hence a circularity.

 However, the CIE notes that exclusion of these major cost items means that other cost items have a much higher weight in the cost index than they otherwise would.
-For example, the weighting for fuel was around 34 per cent in 2011, compared to around 10 per cent observed in other jurisdictions.23 This means that fuel price rises have a much larger impact on overall fare increases than would otherwise be the case if these items were accounted for in the model.
+For example, the weighting for fuel was around 34 per cent in 2011, compared to around 10 per cent observed in other jurisdictions.
+This means that fuel price rises have a much larger impact on overall fare increases than would otherwise be the case if these items were accounted for in the model.

-Whilst inclusion of labour and lease plate costs has the potential to create the circularity discussed above, this can be addressed separately through consideration of the method of indexing these items (see Sections 6.2 and 6.3 below).
+Whilst inclusion of labour and plate lease costs have the potential to create the circularity discussed above, this can be addressed separately through consideration of the method of indexing these items (see Sections 6.2 and 6.3 below).